-- 3.7.1 The CSR Committee shall have the following duties and responsibilities: - (a) Review the adequacy and effectiveness of the Company's policies and procedures relating to the identification, analysis, implementation, management, monitoring and reporting of opportunities for CSR endeavors. - (b) May engage a consultant for inputs on a more diverse set of CSR activities and suggestion of best practices employed by other entities. - (c) All other duties and responsibilities are provided in the Corporate Social Responsibility Committee Charter. - 3.72 The Committee may meet at least two (2) times a year.
+- 3.8.1 The CSR Committee shall have the following duties and responsibilities: - 3.8.1.1 Review the adequacy and effectiveness of the Corporation's policies and procedures relating to the identification, analysis, implementation, management, monitoring and reporting of opportunities for CSR endeavors. - 3.8.1.2 May engage a consultant for inputs on a more diverse set of CSR activities and suggestion of best practices employed by other entities. - 3.8.1.3 All other duties and responsibilities are provided in the Corporate Social Responsibility Committee Charter. - 3.8.2 The Committee may meet at least two (2) times a year.

-3.8 The Environmental and Social Committee
+3.9 The Environmental and Social Committee

 The Environmental and Social (Enviro-Social) Committee shall consist of at least three (3) members of the Board of Directors.
-Its members shall have adequate and competent understanding of the Company's Enviro-Social processes.
+Its members shall have adequate and competent understanding of the Corporation's Enviro-Social processes.

-The Committee assists and advises the Board of Directors (the "Board") on environmental and social (Enviro-Social) activities, further strengthening the Company commitment to its mission on promoting growth and environmental sustainability, and a mutually beneficial relationship with all stakeholders grounded on integrity and respect.
+The Committee assists and advises the Board of Directors (the "Board") on environmental and social (Enviro-Social) activities, further strengthening the Corporation commitment to its mission on promoting growth and environmental sustainability, and a mutually beneficial relationship with all stakeholders grounded on integrity and respect.

-- 3.8.1 The Enviro-Social Committee shall have the following duties and responsibilities: - (a) Review the adequacy and effectiveness of the Company's policies and procedures relating to the identification, analysis, implementation, management, monitoring and reporting of opportunities for Enviro-Social endeavors;
+- 3.9.1 The Enviro-Social Committee shall have the following duties and responsibilities: - 3.9.1.1 Review the adequacy and effectiveness of the Corporation's policies and procedures relating to the identification, analysis, implementation,

-- (b) May engage a consultant for inputs on a more diverse set of Enviro-Social activities and suggestion of best practices employed by other entities. - (c) All other duties and responsibilities are provided in the Environmental and Social Committee Charter. - 3.8.2 The Committee may meet at least two (2) times a year.
+- management, monitoring and reporting of opportunities for Enviro-Social endeavors; - 3.9.1.2 May engage a consultant for inputs on a more diverse set of Enviro-Social activities and suggestion of best practices employed by other entities. - 3.9.1.3 All other duties and responsibilities are provided in the Environmental and Social Committee Charter. - 3.9.2 The Committee may meet at least two (2) times a year.

-4 Fostering Commitment
+4. Fostering Commitment

-To show full commitment to the Company, the directors shall devote the time and attention necessary to properly and effectively perform their duties and responsibilities, including sufficient time to be familiar with the Corporation's business.
+To show full commitment to the Corporation, the directors shall devote the time and attention necessary to properly and effectively perform their duties and responsibilities, including sufficient time to be familiar with the Corporation's business.

-4.1 The directors shall have the responsibility to attend and actively participate in all meetings of the Board, Committees, and Shareholders in person or through tele-/videoconferencing conducted in accordance with the rules and regulations of the Commission, except when justifiable causes, such as, illness, death in the immediate family and serious accidents, prevent them from doing so.
+4.1.
+The directors shall have the responsibility to attend and actively participate in all meetings of the Board, Committees, and Shareholders in person or through tele-/videoconferencing conducted in accordance with the rules and regulations of the Commission, except when justifiable causes, such as, illness, death in the immediate family and serious accidents, prevent them from doing so.
 In Board and Committee meetings, the director shall review meeting materials and if called for, ask the necessary questions or seek clarifications and explanations.

-4.2 Multiple Board Seats
+4.2.
+Multiple Board Seats

 - 4.2.1 A director shall exercise due discretion in accepting and holding directorships outside of the Corporation.
-A director may hold directorships outside of the Corporation provided that these positions do not retract from the director's capacity to diligently perform his duties as a director of the Corporation. - 4.2.2 A director shall notify his incumbent Board before accepting a directorship in another company.
+A director may hold directorships outside of the Corporation provided that these positions do not retract from the director's capacity to diligently perform his duties as a director of the Corporation. - 4.2.2 A director shall notify his incumbent Board through the Corporate Governance Committee before accepting a directorship in another company. - 4.2.3 The CEO and other Executive Directors shall limit the number of corporate board seats they hold to a low number, as determined by the Corporate Governance Committee.
+This is to ensure that the number of board seats held do not exceed their ability to perform their duties in an appropriate fashion. - 4.2.4 Non-Executive Directors may simultaneously serve as a Director of a maximum of five (5) publicly-listed companies, including Belle Corporation.

-5 Reinforcing Board Independence
+5. Reinforcing Board Independence